slskd/slskd/docs/config.md

 ## Basic

-The default HTTP listen port is 5000, typical for a .NET application, but can be anything between 1 and 65535.
+The default HTTP listen port is 5030, but can be anything between 1 and 65535.

 The URL base option allows the application to operate behind a reverse proxy.
 Setting a base of "slskd" would make the web UI accessible at `http://<host>:<port>/slskd`.